linode/docs/docs/products/tools/marketplace/guides/liveswitch/index.md

 [LiveSwitch Server](https://www.liveswitch.io/products/liveswitch-server) is a self-hosted enterprise video streaming service.
 It provides high quality and reliable audio and video streaming and is backed by the top experts in the industry.

 {{< note >}}
-LiveSwitch Server requires a valid license to use the software.
-A free 30 day trial license is available.
-To obtain a trial license or purchase a paid license, see the instructions within the [Obtaining a License](#obtaining-a-license) section.
+Using LiveSwitch Server may require a paid license.
+To obtain a license, contact [LiveSwitch directly](https://www.liveswitch.io/get-started).
 Licenses are not available directly through Linode.
 {{</ note >}}

 ## Deploying a Marketplace App